-- 1. In the navigation pane, expand the Configuration > Edit folders. - 2.
+- 1. In the navigation pane, expand Configuration > Edit. - 2.
 Click Chassis. - 3.
 Click the System Flags tab. - 4.
 Select the system flags you want to activate. - 5.
 Clear the system flags you want to deactivate. - 6.
 Click Apply.

 After you change certain configuration parameters, you must save the changes to the configuration file.